alvesmatheus/clow-cards/README.md

-> :warning: **Warning:** This is a work-in-progress project, any of the information below can be modified at any time.

 # Clow Cards

 This is a cartomancy simulator which uses the [Clow deck](https://ccsakura.fandom.com/wiki/Clow_Cards) to perform divination.
 If you want a sneak peek on whatever the future holds for you, **Clow Cards** is just what you're looking for!